Te Kōhaka o Tūhaitara Trust

 The Kaitiritiri Ridge is a significant historical site.
 The Trusts aim is to establish a native forest along the length of the ridge.
 To date, along with numerous volunteers, we have planted some 5000 native trees and shrubs.
 We also carry out mowing and trail maintenance, although these are secondary in importance to the establishment of the ridge forest.

 We have a dedicated group of volunteers who trap along the ridge, and to date have eradicated approximately 500 animal pests over the past four years.

 The Pines Beach Wetland

 The Pines Beach Wetland is a 36 hectare open reedland, surrounded by dunes.
 Originally it was a lagoon open to the sea, however around 1970, the opening was closed and the area has converted to a freshwater wetland.

 The Trust has carried out an extensive weed control programme primarily targeting willow and beggars tick.
 Additionally we have commenced planting on the periphery with a range of native wetland shrub and tree species.
-Our most recent occurring in May 2021, at the end of Batten Grove, with 1200 native plants including tauhinu, ti kouka, harakeke, ribbonwood and karaka.
+Our most recent occurring in May 2022, east of Achilles Parade, with 1200 native plants including tauhinu, ti kouka, harakeke, ribbonwood and karaka.

 The continuing work, along with a comprehensive animal pest programme will result in a rapid transformation of the area.